microsoft/covid-vaccine-bot/policies.md

 | scheduling | [Schedule a Vaccination](https://vaccinesignup.mass.gov/) |

-## Massachusetts Active Phase (phase_2_step_4)
+## Massachusetts Active Phase (phase_2_step_5)

-* Are you age 60+?
+* Are you age 55+?
-* Are you age 16+ with at least 2 high-risk medical conditions?
+* Are you age 16+, and have a high-risk medical condition?
-	* This includes individuals with two or more of the following conditions:
+	* Individuals 16 and older with one of these certain medical conditions will be eligible to receive the vaccine effective April 5, 2021.
+Phase 2 eligible conditions:
+Asthma (moderate-to-severe)
-- Cancer
+Cancer
-- Chronic kidney disease
+Chronic kidney disease
-- Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate-to-severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension
+COPD (chronic obstructive pulmonary disease)
-- Dementia or other neurological conditions
-- Diabetes (type 1 or type 2)
-- Down syndrome
+Down Syndrome
-- Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies or hypertension)
+Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies Immunocompromised state (weakened immune system) from solid organ transplant* Obesity and severe obesity (body mass index [BMI] of 30 kg/m2 or higher) Calculate your BMI here: Adult BMI Calculator | CDC Pregnancy**
-- HIV infection
-- Immunocompromised state (weakened immune system)
-- Liver disease
-- Overweight and obesity
-- Pregnancy
-- Sickle cell disease or thalassemia
+Sickle cell disease
-- Smoking, current or former
-- Solid organ or blood stem cell transplant
-- Stroke or cerebrovascular disease, which affects blood flow to the brain
+Smoking
-- Substance use disorders (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-individuals-with-certain-medical-conditions))
+Type 2 diabetes mellitus (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-individuals-with-certain-medical-conditions))
 * Are you a resident or staff of public or private low income and affordable senior housing? (see [here](https://www.mass.gov/doc/massachusetts-senior-affordable-housing-covid-19-vaccine-information/))
 * Are you a healthcare worker?
 	* All healthcare workers are eligible to receive the vaccine, including home-based healthcare workers.  (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-health-care-workers))